 View a map of the permit zones.

 Groups must camp together each night in the zone for which the permit is issued.
-Core Enchantment permit hol ders may camp in any of the five zones.
-Day use is permitted across all zones, but camping can only occur in the zone for which the overnight permit is issued.
+Core Enchantment permit holders may camp in any zone.
+Day use is permitted across all zones.

 There are three methods of obtaining an overnight permit: